nocomplexity/FreeAndOpenMachineLearning/introduction.rst

 Errata, updates and support
 ------------------------------

 We made serious efforts to create a first readable version of this book.
 However if you notice typos, spelling and grammar errors please notify us so we can improve this publication.
-You can create a pull request on github or simply send a email to us.
+You can create a pull request on github or simply send an email to us.

 Since the world of machine learning is rapidly evolving this book be continuously updated.
 That’s why there is an open on-line version of this book available that always incorporates the latest updates.